-Notes: Richborough Port had a short single timber faced platform with no shelter on the down side of the line just west of Ramsgate Road.
+Notes: Richborough Port had a short single timber faced platform with a bench seat but no shelter on the down side of the line just west of Ramsgate Road.
 The station was due to open in 1925 along with other stations on the branch but the bridge over the River Stour was deemed inadequate and the company didn't receive authorisation to open the station so trains terminated at Sandwich Road and the station was never used for passenger or freight traffic.

 The station was sandwiched between a complex network of lines, the Richborough Port Railway crossed the EKLR on the level between the platform and the road crossing.
 Click here for a more detailed history of Richborough Port and its railways.